Convergence analysis of two-grid methods for symmetric positive semidefinite systems: Abstract

 \section{Abstract}

-This paper is devoted to the convergence theory of two-grid methods for symmetric positive semidefinite linear systems, with particular focus on the singular case.
-In the case where the Moore--Penrose inverse of coarse-grid matrix is used as a coarse solver, we derive a succinct identity for characterizing the convergence factor of two-grid methods.
-More generally, we present some convergence estimates for two-grid methods with approximate coarse solvers, including both linear and general cases.
-A key feature of our analysis is that it does not require any additional assumptions on the system matrix, especially on its null space.
+Two-grid theory plays a fundamental role in the design and analysis of multigrid methods.
+This paper is devoted to a new convergence analysis of two-grid methods for singular and symmetric positive semidefinite systems.
+Specifically, we derive a concise identity for characterizing the convergence factor of two-grid methods, with the Moore--Penrose inverse of coarse-grid matrix being used as a coarse solver.
+Furthermore, we present a convergence estimate for two-grid methods with approximate coarse solvers.
+Our new theory does not require any additional assumptions on the coefficient matrix, especially on its null space.